 Cory is certified to the Firefighter II level, trained to the Hazardous Materials-Operational level, and certified as a Fire Service Instructor I. He has completed the Connecticut Fire Academy’s Hazardous Materials Awareness/Operational Train-the-Trainer course.
 Prior to earning certification as an EMT, he worked at the MRT (now referred to as EMR) level.
 He also worked for 10 years as an Advanced EMT (formerly referred to as EMT-Intermediate).
 Cory is certified through the National Fire Academy as a Community Safety Educator, and holds numerous FEMA credentials in ICS, leadership, emergency planning, and emergency management.
 In addition, he holds an FCC Amateur Radio-Technician Class license, and is certified as an AHA BLS Instructor.

 He has remote medic experience in South East Asia and Central America.
-He is a former Officer, USAR, Airborne and Infantry.
-Ian spent twelve years on the City of Willimantic’s SWAT Team and wrote the first book published on Tactical Medicine in 1999.
+He is a former Officer, USAR, Airborne and Infantry and special forces.
+Ian spent twelve years on the SWAT Team for Willimantic CT, and wrote the first book published on Tactical Medicine in the United States in 1999.
 He has completed combat medic rotations in Iraq, Afghanistan, and most recently on the contact line as the Chief Paramedic for the City of Luhansk, in North East Ukraine.

-Ian has spent the last eight years as Senior Medical Instructor for the Department of State Anti-Terrorist Assistance Program in Africa training African Union forces where he teaches both Battlefield Medicine and Weapons and Tactics.
-He also teaches internationally through his company WARTEMS.
+Ian has spent the last 9 years as the Senior Medical Instructor for the Department of State Anti-Terrorist Assistance Program in Africa training African Union forces where he teaches both Battlefield Medicine and Weapons and Tactics.
+He also teaches internationally through his company WAR-TEMS.
 He has taught for Vatican Security Forces, military, and private security.
 He is now finishing his degree in Veterinary Medicine while continuing to work in Africa and around the world.
 Ian is a leading expert in Tactical Medicine and TCCC.
 Ian Started the first tactical ems classes in CT.
 Ian brings a wealth of knowledge, expertise, and up-to-date information on tactical medicine for both first responders and the general public.

 FF/EMT Assistant Instructor

 Jonathan B. Roy has been serving in the Fire and EMS services since 1998.
-In that time he has served as a Captain for the New Durham, NH Fire Department, Paramedic Supervisor with the Frisbie Memorial Hospital Paramedics, and as a Deputy Forest Fire Warden for the State of New Hampshire, in addition to many other roles.
+In that time he has served as a Captain for the New Durham, NH Fire Department, Paramedic Supervisor with the Frisbee Memorial Hospital Paramedics, and as a Deputy Forest Fire Warden for the State of New Hampshire, in addition to many other roles.
 Jon currently hold a position of FF/EMT Lieutenant for the Manchester 8th District Fire department as well as Assistant Manager for Home Depot.
 Jon Brings a wealth of knowledge and experience to our staff.

 Jonathan is a 2005 graduate of the Springfield College Emergency Medical Services Management -Bachelor's of Science Program, where he interned with FDNY EMS in the South Bronx (Battalion 26) and also served as Chief of Springfield College EMS his senior year.
 Jon also has worked in private security, including concert and personal/executive protection security since 1998.
 He currently works as a Firefighter/EMT with the Manchester Eighth Utilities District Fire Department and the Tolland County Rescue Dive Team.
 In his spare time Jon enjoys riding his mountain bike, communicating via HAM Radio and relaxing at his cabin in New Hampshire.